Welcome to C Programming

 Conclusion

-object is a fundamental tool for output in C++.
-Key points:
+The printf function is a fundamental tool for output in C. Key points:

 Basic Arithmetic Operators